MattIPv4/DNS-over-Discord/README.md

 ### Changing DNS provider

-Much like the `/dig` command, the `/multi-dig` command also allows for the DNS provider being used for the lookup to be changed.
-The menu will appear after each set of DNS results (or after each block of results if more than 10 record types are requested).
+Like the `/dig` command, you can change the DNS provider when using the `/multi-dig` command.
+The menu appears after each set of DNS results (or after each block of results if more than 10 record types are requested).

-This menu can be used be any user to change the DNS provider used for the lookup, like with the `/dig` command.
+This menu can be used be any user to change the DNS provider used for the lookup.

 <details>
 <summary>Supported DNS providers</summary>